marian-babik/ipv6_flow_label/README.md

-This repository provides notes on the IPV6 FLOWLABEL implementation in the Linux kernel together with references and some sample code.
+This repository provides notes on the IPV6 DST OPTS and FLOWLABEL implementation in the Linux kernel together with references and some sample code.

 The code was tested on Fedora 33 (kernel 5.8.15-301).
 The following sysctl settings were used (see below for explanation):
 ```